Asymptotic and finite-sample properties of estimators based on stochastic gradients

 First, we observe that implicit SGD is consistently faster than the \texttt{glmnet} method.
 In particular, the SGD method scales better at larger $p$ following a sublinear growth as noted in Section \ref{section:experiment:glm}.
 Interestingly, it is also not affected by covariate correlation, whereas \texttt{glmnet} gets slower as more components need to be updated at every iteration.
 For example, with correlation $\rho=0.9$ and $N=1e5$, $p=200$, the SGD method is almost 10x faster.

-Second, to compare \texttt{glmnet} with implicit SGD in terms of MSE, we picked the median MSE produced by the grid of regularization parameters computed by \texttt{glmnet}.
-Because of regularization, it is reasonable to expect overall a slightly better performance for \texttt{glmnet} in situations where $N$ is small compared to $p$.
+Second, to compare \texttt{glmnet} with implicit SGD in terms of MSE we picked the median MSE produced by the grid of regularization parameters computed by \texttt{glmnet}.
+We picked the median because \texttt{glmnet} is a deterministic method and so at the best regularization value its MSE will be lower than the MSE of implicit SGD.
 However, implicit SGD seems to perform better against the median performance of \texttt{glmnet}.
-This is reasonable because implicit SGD performs indirect regularization, as discussed in Section \ref{section:discussion}.
 Furthermore, Table \ref{table:experiment:glmnet:gaussian} indicates a clear trend where, for bigger dimensions $p$ and higher correlation $\rho$, implicit SGD is performing better than \texttt{glmnet} in terms of efficiency as well.
-We obtain similar results in a comparison on a logistic regression model, presented in Appendix \ref{appendix:additional_experiments:glmnet}.
+We obtain similar results in a comparison on a logistic regression model, which we present in Section 3 of the supplemental article~\citep{toulis2016suppl}.